kindredgroup/puppet-go/README.md

 Go depends on JDK to be installed in order to run.
 This dependency must be managed outside of the Go module.
 See: http://www.thoughtworks.com/products/docs/go/current/help/system_requirements.html

-In addition, the Go module depends on functions provided by the puppetlabs-stdlib module
+In addition, the Go module depends on functions and resource types provided by the puppetlabs-stdlib module and the puppetlabs-concat module.

 ### Beginning with go